Skip to primary navigation Skip to content Skip to footer

 Looking for the best deals on sailing vacations in the Virgin Islands, Bahamas or even lake sailing in Montana?
 Go Sail alumni have first access, and often exclusive access, to our best sailing deals in the Caribbean and Montana.
 Here are a few types of sailing savings you may receive as a Go Sail alumni:

-- Special offers on expiring inventory trips
+• Discount offers for expiring inventory trips

 Captain's Logs and Epic Tales of Trips at Sea

-Anchored in Adventure
+Captains Log: Anchored in Adventure

 The Basics The boat: Phoenix, a 2020 Fountaine Pajot Saba 50 Crew: Captain JT (instructor) ASA Students: Jeremy, Brenna Courses Completed: ASA 101 (Basic KeelBoat), ASA 103 (Basic Coastal Cruising), ASA 104 (Bareboat Cruising), ASA 114 (Cruising Catamaran) Day 1: Anchored in Adventure Jeremy and Brenna are all about family adventure with their two daughters,…